ACE Inhibitors

 • Identify the mechanism of action of ACE inhibitors.

-• Summarize the adverse effects of ACE inhibitors.
+• Evaluate the adverse drug reactions of ACE inhibitors.

-• Outline the classic indications for initiating ACE inhibitor therapy.
+• Determine the classic indications for initiating ACE inhibitor therapy.

-• Review interprofessional team approach using evidence-based medicine and patient-centered approach to improve patient outcomes.
+• Implement an interprofessional team approach that utilizes evidence-based medicine and a patient-centered approach to enhance patient outcomes.

 Indications

-2. ACE inhibitors can be used to treat hypertension (HTN) either alone or in conjunction with other antihypertensives in adults or children over six years old.
-Hypertension guidelines recommend initiating ACE inhibitors to manage HTN to lower blood pressure (BP).
-According to the American College of Cardiology, treatment recommendations exist based on various patient populations.[1]
+2. ACE inhibitors can be used to treat hypertension either alone or in conjunction with other antihypertensives in adults or children over six years old.
+Hypertension guidelines recommend initiating ACE inhibitors for hypertension.
+According to the American College of Cardiology, treatment recommendations exist based on various patient populations.[2]
 These are:

 • Chronic kidney disease